jainnilesh206-coder/Data-Science-Project_Marketing-Campaign-Analysis/README.md

 print(country_stats)
 ```

-US customers averaged about 13.51 purchases compared with 12.49 for the rest of the world, so the US performed slightly better, though it was not the highest country overall because ME had a higher mean with a very small sample size.[9]
+US customers averaged about 13.51 purchases compared with 12.49 for the rest of the world, so the US performed slightly better, though it was not the highest country overall because ME had a higher mean with a very small sample size.

 ***